laruetou2/36-1-crankshaft-VRS-simulator/README.md

 # 36-1-crankshaft-VRS-simulator
 This short Arduino sketch was originally coded by smellsofbikes.
-Modifications are for the latest (9/2025) Uno R4 Wifi board.
+Modifications are for the latest (9/2025) Uno R4 Wifi board (48mH).
+The original was coded for the original slower Arduino boards that run at 16mH.
+There are two direct port writes that are approx. 3 times faster than a "digitalWrite."
+The latest Uno R4 Wifi board does not support these direct writes and therefore the code has been changed to "digitalWrite".
+Since this board runs 3 times faster and the digitalWrite is 3 time slower, seems like it is a fairly even trade - regardless of all the math (which I have not done), the simulation seems to be working well on this newest board.